 Put a heavy-bottomed pan on the heat and allow to get very hot.

 Add the clams directly into the pan and stir, allow to heat for a minute then add half a glass of white wine, 2 whole garlic cloves, and the parsley stalks, cover the pan with a lid and shake every now and again until all the clams are open.

 Pour the clams and liquid into a sieve with a bowl underneath to collect the resulting stock.

 Boil the pasta in lots of lightly salted water (the liquid from the clams will be salty so it is important not to salt the pasta too much).

-In a large aluminium pan gently heat a generous dose of extra-virgin olive oil with 2 whole garlic cloves and a small pinch of chilli flakes.
+In a large aluminum pan gently heat a generous dose of extra-virgin olive oil with 2 whole garlic cloves and a small pinch of chili flakes.

 When the pasta is half-cooked add to the pan with the oil and garlic and add the clam stock.
 Finish cooking the pasta in the stock.
 If it starts to dry out add some of the pasta cooking water.